 In the context of the Indian Constitution 1950, Local government bodies are the subject of the state list and are governed by state statutes.
-By following which, federal recognition of local government was substantively expressed 74th in the and 73rd Constitutional Amendment Acts of 1992 urban and rural local bodies respectively.
+By following which, federal recognition of local government was substantively expressed in the 74th and 73rdConstitutional Amendment Acts of 1992 urban and rural local bodies respectively.
 The 73rd Amendment Act has provided enhanced power to the rural local bodies but it does not mean that they have unlimited authority and freedom.
 Some measures of control over PRIs are not only desirable but also necessary.
 Thus, they are kept under the control of state government.
-To make de-centralized governance more effective, responsive and accountable. appropriate suggestions relating to controlling the working of PRIs have also been given.
+To make de-centralized governance more effective, responsive and accountable, appropriate suggestions relating to controlling the working of PRIs have also been given.

-State Government has four types of Panchayati control over Raj These Institutions (PRIs). are institutional administrative control, control, technical control and financial control.
+State Government has four types Panchavati of control over Institutions (PRIs).
+These are institutional control. administrative control, technical control and financial control.
 Apart from these controls, there is another control called judicial control.
-The techniques as are used to control PRIs include power to cancel resolution, access record, inspections, grants-in-aid, reports and enquiries, hearing of appeals, supervisions and removal, resolutions, appointing administrators, auditing of accounts, amending statute, approval and issuing of direction.
+The techniques as are used to control PRIs include power to cancel resolution, access record, inspections, grants-in-aid, reports and enquiries, hearing of appeals, supervisions and removal, resolutions, appointing administrators, auditing of accounts. amending statute. prior approval and issuing of direction.
 State control over these institutions is necessary because in rural areas, the authority is vested in local people.
 PRIs are controlled by the upper classes of the rural society.
 Most of them are generally illiterate and incompetent to make use of authority.
 Because of lack of their previous experience of public office.